Ricoledan/nix-config/README.md

 ./setup.sh

 # 3. Apply the configuration (works for any user)
-./switch.sh
+./sync-hm.sh

-# The switch.sh script automatically:
+# The sync-hm.sh script automatically:
 # - Detects your username ($USER)
 # - Detects your home directory ($HOME)
 # - Detects your system architecture